brandonkal/linaria/docs/DESIGN_DECISIONS.md

 1. Built a dependency tree and shook the code to remove unused nodes.
 2. Added linaria-specific exports.

 Before removing the shaker from the plugin code path, I split those into two.
-It is my opinion that the first part could be made into a very useful standalone babel transform.
-However, the shaker logic is very complex and because of some code changes, is no longer necessary for preval support.
+It is my opinion that the first part can be made into a useful standalone babel transform.
+However, the shaker logic is decidedly complex and because of some code changes, is no longer necessary for preval support.

 Before removing the shaker, it had some issues with keeping dependencies of arrays and removing uninitialized variable declarations:

 `let thing; export const a = thing; >> export const a = thing`

-##### Why it is no longer required:
+##### Why it is no longer required

-In order to improve caching performance and reduce build time, I have changed linaria to export items that need to be pre-evaluated on a new key rather than only exporting those items.
+To improve caching performance and reduce build time, I have changed linaria to export items that need to be pre-evaluated on a new key rather than only exporting those items.
 Because babel works on a single file at a time, it cannot know which exports will be required by other files to evaluate their expressions.
 This resulted in linaria processing and transforming files several times to evaluate different exports.
 By exporting the values on a seperate key, the transformed code can be cached and persisted to disk between project builds.
 It only needs to change when the source file changes.

 #### \_\_linariaPreval